We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, because you’re administering your sample collection, there’s more room for human error.

-Most companies claim that their tests are anywhere from 95 to 98 percent accurate.
+Most companies claim that their tests are anywhere from 95 to 98% accurate.

 It’s always a good idea to visit your doctor regularly as at-home kits don’t replace in-person checkups.